Bitcoin Guide Africa

 Our Bitcoin Guide Africa aims to illustrate the bitcoin setting in Africa, to describe the bitcoin market and the bitcoin affiliated companies as well as to describe how to realize a cheap cross border payment with the help of cryptocurrencies.

-Bitcoin (BTC) is undoubtedly becoming a mainstream currency as seen in its recent increase in value in 2017.
-It began the year with $1000 baseline which grew in value to $5000 in September and proceeded to break the ceiling with a $17,500 trade-off in December.
+Bitcoin (BTC) is undoubtedly becoming a mainstream currency as seen in its recent increase in value in 2017, dip in 2018 and recovering in 2019.

 As Africa wakes to this reality, BTC users across the continent are steadily increasing in numbers (e.g. Bitcoin to Rand / BTC to ZAR).
 They are also leveraging the benefits of blockchain technology in the effective running of their businesses.